Student writes #BlackLivesMatter on college application 100 times

 As a freshman in high school Ahmed founded Redefy, a nonprofit organization that advocates for social justice.
 Its mission is to defy stereotypes, defeat hate and promote tolerance through workshops for young students.

-Ahmed says that as a Muslim who has faced bigotry in the US he feels an affinity for African Americans.
+Ahmed says that as a Muslim who has faced bigotry in the United States he feels an affinity for African-Americans.

-"The Islampphobia that is heavily present in this country is connected to the legacy of racism and oppression that the black community continues to face," he said.
+"The Islamophobia that is heavily present in this country is connected to the legacy of racism and oppression that the black community continues to face," he said.

 Ahmed told CNN he has been bullied online by white extremists since his successful Stanford application made headlines.
 But he says he's also been overwhelmed by an outpouring of support and congratulations.